-The location for the new pavilion was identified to be positioned in the rear garden at a distant proximity to existing house to provide increased privacy and a feel of secluded living quarters.
-The main bedroom was planned to provide a larger area and include his and her walk in robes, private ensuite and a separate water closet.
-The pavilion design also featured a private parental retreat with direct access to existing pool and garden areas.
+The new pavilion extension will be positioned in the rear garden as far from the original home as possible.
+This will be done to provide our clients with an increased sense of privacy and an enhanced atmosphere of secluded living.
+The master bedroom will be significantly larger than those in the main home and will include a new his-and-her walk-in robe, a private ensuite, and a separate water closet.
+The pavilion will also feature a private parental retreat with direct access to the existing pool and garden areas.

-Of importance to the design was that the addition was to be climatically responsive by incorporating active and passive solar design principles.
-For instance, the louvres were positioned on the northeastern side of the pavilion to increase ventilation and capture natural light.
-Mechanically controlled Vental Venetians were planned to be solar receptive.
-The design also included wide eaves to provide an overhang and shade.
-In addition, a 1200mm wide sunshade was proposed so as to allow morning sun in winter yet prevents harsh sun during the summer months.
-Furthermore, service spaces such as ensuite, WIR and WC were placed on the southwestern side of addition to prevent solar gains.
+By incorporating both active and passive solar design principles, the new addition was designed to be climatically responsive.
+For instance, louvers will be positioned on the northeastern side of the pavilion to increase ventilation and capture natural light.
+Mechanically controlled Vental Venetians will also be installed that are programmed to be solar receptive.
+Although wide eaves will be used to provide an overhang with natural shading, a large sunshade was also proposed to allow the morning sun in during the winter and block out the harsh sun during the summer.
+What’s more, we will strategically place service spaces (such as the ensuite, WIR, and WC) on the southwestern side of the home in order to prevent solar gains.

 Further Lifestyle Design Suggestions

-- Finally, the wall in front of the laundry on the ground floor should be shifted to increase area.
-This alternation, however, was dependent on the accessibility of spare tiles to patch floor.
+Finally, the wall in front of the laundry on the ground floor should be shifted to increase the size of this room.
+This alternation will, however, depend on the accessibility of spare tiles that would be needed to patch the floor.

-All the above optional alterations were suggested to reflect trends in the marketplace and maintain a competitive edge in demand over time.
+These recommendations reflect trends in the marketplace and were suggested to help the property maintain a competitive edge in demand over time.

 Contact us today if you wish to be a part of the future architecture of Herston.